floriantennapel/c_macros/README.md

 Iterators moved forwards by the `<DATASTRUCTURE_NAME>Iter_inc` function, and if available moved backwards using the `<DATASTRUCTURE_NAME>Iter_dec` function.

 ## Example usage
-A simple example using hashmaps, using `string` keys, with `int` entries.
+A simple example using hashmaps, using `char[100]` keys, with `int` entries.
 All of the datastructures follow this same design pattern.

 ```C
 #include "datastructures/hashmap.h" // header only, linking is not needed